nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to add a contact by giving name and some contact information
 2. ConnectUS adds a new contact with given information
-3. Confirmation message is displayed
+3. ConnectUS displays confirmation message
 4. The new contact is visible in the contacts list
 5. Use case ends

 **Extensions**

 * 1a.
 There is an error in the given information
     * 1a1.
-Error is displayed
+ConnectUS displays error
     * 1s2.
 Use case ends
 * 4a.
 User requests to add more information to the contact
   * 4a1.
 ConnectUS adds the given information to the contact

-**Use case: Delete a person**
+**Use case: Delete a contact**

 **MSS**

-1. User requests to list persons
+1. User requests to list contacts
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of contacts
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific contact in the list
-4. AddressBook deletes the person
+4. AddressBook deletes the contact

     Use case ends.